-The model of deliverable D6.1 (shown in Figure 35) sketches the overall structure of the PoC.
-It consists of the Variability\Specification, the Variant\Instance\Generator and the VP\Assessor.
+The model of deliverable D6.1 sketches the overall structure of the PoC.
 In D6.2 a running version of the editor, to specify the simulation model and a configuration file are provided.
 The required code generators for the SystemC/C++ simulation models as well as for the IP-XACT based configuration files are integrated.
-With the current version of the PoC it is possible to specify the simulation model of a SIS PL with the help of UML class diagrams.
-Each class represents one simulation entity that can be instantiated, configured and linked with other simulation entities.
-Code generators derive structural code, with mock up functions for each simulation entity.
-Additionally, the configuration file can be specified with an UML composite structure diagram and the required IP-XACT file can be generated.
-This composite structure diagram specifies which simulation entities to instantiate, how to configure each and how to interconnect them.
-In terms of electronic simulations, it specifies the Top-Module of the system.
+With the current version of the PoC it is possible to specify the simulation model of a SIS PL with the help of UML diagrams.
+Code generators derive structural code, with mock up functions.
+Additionally, the configuration file can be specified with an UML diagram and the required IP-XACT file can be generated.

 Figure 2 specifies the ViTAminE/Dragonfly framework.
 On top, the graphical UML-based editor is shown.
 The UML diagrams specify the simulation model and the simulation instance.
 The annotation of variability information is subject for future work.
 Code generation steps are used to derive the simulation model with extensions for runtime configuration.
 The functional implementation has to be done manually by the user.
 After the manual extension, the model is compiled, resulting in the so-called simulation library.
 It is an executable that can be configured with a configuration file during runtime to execute a simulation instance.
 This simulation library covers all instances of the SIS PL, which can be instantiated with the configuration file.
 The current focus is on runtime variability, because this can be easily mapped to the simulation library approach.
-Compile time variability can be used too, but in this case, multiple executables have to be provided or the variation point has to be mapped to runtime variability..
-In some cases, the mapping is not straight forward, especially if the different variant cannot be mapped to different name spaces.
-We are currently investigating these special cases to design a general procedure to transfer compile time variability into runtime variability.
+Compile time variability can be used too, but in this case, multiple executables have to be provided or the variation point has to be mapped to runtime variability.
+There are case, where this re-mapping fails.